harsh2102/3D_Model_Display/README.md

-#### Sorry for Inconvenience it will take time to load the website due to the heavy size of model.
+#### Sorry for Inconvenience it will take time to load the website due to the heavy size of model.In the mean time you can watch the demo picture of the website.

 # Image